sigmacomputing/sigmaquickstarts/site/sigmaguides/src/embedding_03_secure_embedding/embedding_03_secure_embedding.md

 **Required Changes:**

-To see all the available required and options parameters, there is a [QuickStart: Leverage Parameters and User-Attributes with Sigma Embedding.](https://quickstarts.sigmacomputing.com/guide/embedding_howto_leverage_parameters_and_ua/index.html?index=..%2F..index#0)
+To see all the available required and options parameters, there is a [QuickStart: Embedding 05: Parameters and User-Attributes.](https://quickstarts.sigmacomputing.com/guide/embedding_05_leverage_parameters_and_ua/index.html?index=..%2F..index#0)

 The items in section #3 of the the embed-api.js code needs to be changed, replacing the values for `EMBED_PATH`, `EMBED_SECRET` and `CLIENT_ID`.